Daughter of the creator of Trofin on reprisals following the complaint: "Since my dad retired, they don't care."

 Who is Dr. Raúl González Hernández?

 Dr. Raúl González Hernández is a prominent Cuban scientist best known for developing the anti-anemia medication Trofin.
-His career has focused on the research and creation of biopreparations, but despite his significant contributions, he faces issues accessing his own medication and a lack of official recognition in Cuba.
+His career has focused on the research and creation of biopreparations, yet despite his significant contributions, he faces challenges in accessing his own medication and a lack of official recognition in Cuba.

 What is Trofin and why is it important in Cuba?

-Trofin is an anti-anemia medication developed in the 1990s by Dr. Raúl González Hernández.
-It is primarily used to treat anemia in patients who cannot tolerate conventional treatments.
+Trofin is an anti-anemic medication developed in the 1990s by Dr. Raúl González Hernández.
+It is primarily used to treat anemia in patients who do not tolerate conventional treatments.
 Its significance lies in its effectiveness and the positive impact it has had on public health in Cuba.

 Why is Dr. González Hernández facing difficulties in obtaining the Trofin?

-Dr. González Hernández is facing difficulties in obtaining Trofin due to the medication's scarcity in Cuba and the lack of recognition and institutional support following his retirement.
+Dr. González Hernández is facing difficulties obtaining Trofin due to the shortage of the medication in Cuba and the lack of recognition and institutional support following his retirement.
 Despite being the creator of Trofin, the Cuban system does not prioritize him for access to the medication.

 How does the lack of recognition affect scientists in Cuba?